buggyrace/buggy-race-about/docs/races/about.md

 {: .screenshot}
 ![Screenshot showing a replay of a race](/docs/img/screenshots/race-replay.jpg)

+{: .caption}
+The race player replaying a race.

 ## What the races show

 It's important to remember that the objective of the project is not to _win_